This post was printed in the November 2011 issue of Doors & Hardware

 Egress from stories or occupied roofs.
 The means of egress system serving any story or occupied roof shall be provided with the number of exits or access to exits based on the aggregate occupant load served in accordance with this section.

 As stated above, the IBC requires occupied roofs to be “provided with exits as required for stories.”
 For example, if a roof deck is classified as an Assembly use group, the same quantity of exits and the same hardware must be provided as if the space was not located on the roof but elsewhere in the building.
 This would obviously require free egress from the occupied roof, including panic hardware if the occupant load was more than 50 or 100 depending on which code was in use.
-Last year I visited a rooftop garden in a hospital, which had two egress doors providing free egress from the roof into the building.
+The photo above is a rooftop garden in a hospital (my daughter is the tiny person in red), which had two egress doors providing free egress from the roof into the building.
 If greater security is needed for occupied roof doors, it would have to be provided by the use of alarms, or delayed egress locks if allowed by code (Note: The IBC does not allow delayed egress on Assembly occupancies).

 In summary, free access to the roof from the stairwell is not required by the IBC or NFPA 101, but may be required or preferred by the local code official.
 Free egress from the roof to the stairwell is required for occupied roofs, but is not mandated by the IBC or NFPA 101 for unoccupied roofs.
 There may, however, be a local requirement for free egress from unoccupied roofs so it’s best to check with the local code official.
 For locking an unoccupied roof door when acceptable to the code official, a double cylinder deadbolt can avoid accidental lockouts.
 If the door to the unoccupied roof is fire rated, a passage latch is required in addition to the deadbolt, and can be combined into one mortise lockset.
 This is a good compromise between life safety and security that is also code-compliant, unless prohibited by the local code official.
 If the code official requires fail safe locking to allow egress and/or access during an emergency, a fail safe electrified lockset with remote release can be used.